HMS Tamar (1758)

 HMS Tamar or Tamer was a 16-gun Favourite-class sloop-of-war of the Royal Navy.

 The ship was launched in Saltash in 1758 and stationed in Newfoundland from 1763 to 1777.

 From 21 June 1764 to mid-1766, under Commander Patrick Mouat, she accompanied the Dolphin on a circumnavigation of the globe during which the latter's commander, Capt.
 Byron, took possession of and named the Falkland Islands in January 1765.

+Rear Admiral Montagu writing from Boston reported promoting Lieutenant John Crosse [Cross] to command HMS Tamar following the death of Captain Charles Hay, March 17, 1773 after two months lingering illness.

 Her Captain on 1 January 1775 is listed as Cpt.
 Edward Thornborough, with ship's name spelled Tamer.